julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Performance was not the only reason why the website failed but it is one of the reasons.
 It was a major factor in the delay of the rollout of the ACA.

+### Real life example of how fast benchmarking results in amazing achievements

+#### SpaceX Falcon 9 rocket (2010)

+Benchmarking helped SpaceX optimize the performance of the Falcon 9 rocket.
+By quickly benchmarking different configurations, materials, and manufacturing techniques, SpaceX engineers were able to identify the most efficient and effective solutions for various components of the rocket.
+This optimization contributed to the Falcon 9's ability to deliver payloads to orbit at a lower cost compared to traditional rockets.

+In 2022, it became the U.S. rocket with the most launches in history and with the best safety record, having suffered just one flight failure.

 ## ~The less it knows the better (Law of Demeter)~

 In theory, the Law of Demeter (LoD) states that a module should have have limited knowledge of other modules to avoid tight coupling and minimize dependencies.